hipay/hipay-docs/hipay-enterprise-sdk-magento_2/09-Split-payments.md

 * *Period Frequency*: Number of billing periods that make up one billing cycle
 * *Period Max Cycles*: Number of billing cycles for the payment period

-For example, if you want to split the amount in 3 installments with 1 billing per month.
+Here is an example if you want to split the amount in 3 installments with 1 billing per month.
 * Period Unit: `month`
 * Period Frequency: `1`
 * Period Max Cycles: `3`